Bardolph-Automation-Inc/bardolph/docs/language.rst

 those numbers are mapped to unsigned, 16-bit integer values as specified by the `LIFX API <https://lan.developer.lifx.com>`_.

-If you prefer to send unmodified numbers to the bulbs as specified by that API, you can use `raw` values (and switch back to `logical` units as desired).
+If you prefer to send unmodified numbers to the lights as specified by that API, you can use `raw` values (and switch back to `logical` units as desired).
-"Raw" refers to an integer between 0 and 65535 that gets transmitted unmodified to the bulbs.
+"Raw" refers to an integer between 0 and 65535 that gets transmitted unmodified to the lights.
 These two actions are equivalent:

 .. code-block:: lightbulb

     units raw
     time 10000 duration 2500
     hue 30000 saturation 65535 brightness 32767 kelvin 2700 set all

     units logical
     time 10 duration 2.5
     hue 165 saturation 100 brightness 50 kelvin 2700 set all

-Note that with raw units, `time` and `duration` are expressed as an integer number of milliseconds.
-With logical units, `time` and `duration` are given as a floating-point quantity of seconds.
+Note that with raw units, `time` and `duration` are rounded to an integer number of milliseconds.
+With logical units, `time` and `duration` are treated as a floating-point quantity of seconds.

 There's no limit to the precision of the floating-point value, but because it will be converted to milliseconds, any digits more than 3 places to the right